CHILE'S SPECTACULAR EL TATIO GEYSERS

 The sky lightens to an indigo blue, silhouetting the snow-covered mountain peaks surrounding us.
 They're all volcanoes, Luis tells us.
 Chile has 115 volcanoes, 36 of them still active.

-We arrive at the edge of the geothermic field, a breathtaking Dante's Inferno of more than 200 puffing, steaming and spewing geysers.
-Luis explains that magma creates the steam by heating water in the underground river to 120° C.
+We arrive at the edge of the geothermic field, a breathtaking Dante's Inferno with 100 puffing, steaming and spewing geysers.
+Luis explains that magma creates the steam by heating water in the underground river to 120°C.

 Hot enough to cook eggs